Reilly-Lab-Yale/variant_effects_mnoon/README.md

 - [ ] Check allele number cutoff
 - [ ] Re-run annotate on chr 22 with fixed filtering parameters
 - [ ] Branch : modify annotate to work with caching & more CPUs
+- [ ] modify graphing programs to be name agnostic.
+- [ ] annotated directly from GRCh38-cCREs.V4.bed.gz

 0. merge